 Insurance extras.
 If you are in the market for a high end card, many platinum credit cards come with complimentary insurances such as overseas travel insurance, extended warranty and price protection insurance.

 Partner bonuses.
-Visa has its Visa Entertainment program, MasterCard has the MasterCard Priceless Cities program and American Express has exclusive member offers, look for a card program that will best suit your tastes so that you will take advantage of the perks provided.
+Visa has its Visa Entertainment program, MasterCard has the MasterCard Priceless Cities program and American Express has exclusive member offers, look for a card program that will most suit your tastes so that you can take advantage of the perks provided.

 If you are savvy about using your card, and paying your balance back in full each month, bonus points credit cards can be a great way to getting lots of reward freebies fast.